gvenzl/oci-oracle-free/README.md

 ```

 ## Oracle Database Free on Apple M chips

-Currently, there is no Oracle Database Free port for ARM chips, hence Oracle Database Free images cannot run on the new Apple M chips via Docker Desktop.
+Beginning with Oracle Database Free 23.5 and later an ARM build is available.
+The workaround involving `colima` is not needed anymore.

+Note that Linux x86-64 images won't run on ARM and Apple M{1,2,3} chips.
 Fortunately, there are other technologies that can spin up `x86_64` software on Apple M chips, such as [colima](https://github.com/abiosoft/colima).
 To run these Oracle Database Free images on Apple M hardware, follow these simple steps:

 * Install colima ([instructions](https://github.com/abiosoft/colima#installation))
 * Run `colima start --arch x86_64 --memory 4`
 * Start container as usual

+The native image should provide much better performance and should be used whenever possible.

 # Users of these images